vhscom/fetch-inject/README.md

 ### Ordering Dependent Scripts

 **Problem:**
-You have several scripts that depend on one another and you want to load them all asynchronously without causing race conditions.
+You have several scripts that depend on one another and you want to load them all asynchronously, without causing a race condition.

 **Solution:**
 Call multiple times, forming a promise chain: